What Is 5G? All You Need to Know About It

-Immersion is key to VR experience — and a slow and unreliable connection can play spoilsport.
-This is where 5G — with its considerably faster speeds, better consistency, and lower latency — will prove to be a game changer.
+Immersion is key to the VR experience — and a slow and unreliable connection can play spoilsport.
+This is where 5G — with its considerably faster speeds, better consistency, and lower latency — will prove to be a game-changer.

 AR, in contrast to VR, involves overlaying digital elements into our daily environments.
 Think Pokemon Go — a highly-popular game in which tiny monsters appear in real-world locations, like your local park.
 Just like VR technology, AR needs faster networks with better consistency and lower latency.